 Skarhult’s microcosm shows a bigger picture

 This new knowledge is presented in a new book and exhibition on location in the halls of the Scanian castle.
 The exhibition brings our common history to life and rejects the myth about the absence of Swedish female role models.
 Simultaneously as the women of Skarhult highlights their own history, they also become symbols for all those Swedish women whose lives and aspirations for the past 500 years have carried Sweden forward both politically, economically, as well as socially.
 The story of the women at Skarhult becomes a microcosm, which shows how Sweden – and Europe – has changed for five centuries into modern time.
-Our history’s white spot was once jointly created, now we must fill it together.
+Our history’s blank spot was once jointly created, now we must fill it together.

 The story comes alive again

 In connection with the exhibition, one of Sweden’s best-preserved castles from the renaissance era is opened to the public for the first time ever.
 The exhibition Power in Disguise shows in rich detail the lives and aspirations of fifteen chatelaines, presented in the halls which they built, lived in, and died in.
 These women have through their own courage, energy, and ambition determined the history of the castle.
 Now, they are brought back to life.